awsdocs/amazon-eks-user-guide/doc_source/prometheus.md

 ## Turn on Prometheus metrics when creating a cluster<a name="turn-on-prometheus-metrics"></a>

+**Important**
+Amazon Managed Service for Prometheus resources are outside of the cluster lifecycle and need to be maintained independent of the cluster\.
+When you delete your cluster, make sure to also delete any applicable scrapers to stop applicable costs\.
+For more information, see [Find and delete scrapers](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html#AMP-collector-list-delete) in the *Amazon Managed Service for Prometheus User Guide*\.

 When you create a new cluster, you can turn on the option to send metrics to Prometheus\.
 In the AWS Management Console, this option is in the **Configure observability** step of creating a new cluster\.
 For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.

 Prometheus discovers and collects metrics from your cluster through a pull\-based model called scraping\.
 Scrapers are set up to gather data from your cluster infrastructure and containerized applications\.